KaziC-SNHU/Gam305_BlueGroup/README.md

 ## <ins>Beta Stage</ins>
 The Beta Stage is planned to include essentially the entirety, or most of, the playable game.
 This includes, but is not necessarily limited to, developed levels, obstacles, enemies, collectibles, a minimum of three spells, fleshed out pickups, and anything else that is required for the game submission.
-All of these will likely remained untextured at this point in time.

 ## <ins>Communication</ins>
 Preferred communication method may change as required, but for the moment we are present in the class discord through text and voice chat.\